Poets&Quants Top Business Schools

 *** Please note that these statistics are provided for the business school major only whenever possible.
 If a school does not track these statistics separately, then the university-wide statistics are provided.

 Marshall offers a high quality business education that is characterized by experiential learning opportunities.
-Of the three methodological categories, Marshall placed highest in Admissions, where they came in 2nd for the second time in a row.
-They placed 7th in Career Outcomes and 6th in Academic Experience.
+Of the three methodological categories, Marshall placed highest in Academic Experience (No. 2 out of 104 ranked programs) as measured by alumni responses to our alumni survey.
+Marshall also placed 7th in Career Outcomes and 3rd in Admission Standards.

 INTERNSHIPS AND EMPLOYMENT OUTCOMES